7 // ICEBEAR: TRANS-ATLANTIC: St. John's-Crookhaven, Ireland // 1,900 Miles & 19 Days // $7,500 // WAITLIST

 THIS PASSAGE IS FULLY CREWED.
 TO BE ADDED TO THE WAITLIST, CONTACT MIA@59-NORTH.COM

-This will be Isbjorn's 3rd time across the Atlantic (Mia's 6th, and Andy's 5th!).
+This will be the first time we take IceBear across the Atlantic (Mia's 7th, and Andy's 6th!).
 We'll be retracing the route from our first-ever voyage in Arcturus in 2011, from Canada to the south coast of Ireland, where Crookhaven, a small village near the famous Fastnet Lighthouse, will welcome us back to the realities of life ashore in a pleasant and calming way!

 Once offshore we can expect a 12-15 day passage.
 We took 23 days on Arcturus in 2011 from St. Pierre, but then she was a much smaller boat and we never motored through the calms!

 The landfall in Crookhaven is a special one - the town is more like a village, and the two pubs ashore are the center of community life - we spent 12 hours in the pub in 2011 after the Arcturus crossing, eating breakfast, lunch and dinner at the same table!

 We HIGHLY recommend spending some extra time once you leave IceBear, as this part of Ireland is stunning.
 Easiest international flights will be from Dublin, which you can get to by bus fairly easily.

 Photos from Arcturus' Trans-At in 2011